SoftInstigate/restheart-website/learn/roadmap.md

 ## Plugin API changes

-The java API for plugins (Transformers, Hooks, Checkers and Initializers) will undergo a refactoring aimed at simplify and clean the API with limited impact on existing implementations.
+The java API for plugins (Transformers, Hooks, Checkers and Initializers) will undergo a refactoring aimed at simplify and cleaning the API with limited impacts on existing implementations.